kaz-utashiro/App-diff2vba/README.md

 # NAME

-App::diff2vba - It's new $module
+App::diff2vba - generate VBA patch script from diff output

 # SYNOPSIS

-    use App::diff2vba;
+    greple -Msubst --diff old.docx new.docx | diff2vba > patch.vba

 # DESCRIPTION

-App::diff2vba is ...
+**diff2vba** is a command to generate VBA patch script from diff output.

+# AUTHOR

+Kazumasa Utashiro

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright 2021 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Kazumasa Utashiro <kaz@utashiro.com>